 How the personal savings allowance works

-Following the introduction of the personal savings allowance in 2016, most people no longer need to pay tax on the interest they earn.
+Introduced in 2016, the personal savings allowance means most people can earn a certain amount of tax-free savings interest.
 In this article, we look at how the personal savings allowance works and what happens when you exceed it.
 We also consider the implications for tax-free savings accounts, such as ISAs.

 What’s on this page